avaframe/AvaFrame/docs/moduleCom1DFA.rst

 This happens if you have one of the following (or a combination of them):

 * multiple scenarios (multiple input release shapefiles)
-* multiple runtypes, i.e null variant and entrainment/resistance variant
+* multiple runtypes, i.e null variant and entrainment/resistance variant (e.g.: simTypeList = null|ent)
-* some kind of parameter variation (eg: relTh = 1.0|1.5|1.7)
+* some kind of parameter variation (e.g.: relTh = 1.0|1.5|1.7)

 The number of CPU cores is controlled in the main ``avaframeCfg.ini`` file.
-By default a maximimum of 90 percent of your available cores is being utilized.
+By default a maximimum of 50 percent of your available cores is being utilized.
 However you can set a different number if needed.
 For sequential execution set nCPU to 1.